 and to All Texas Traffic Safety Stakeholders

 I’m glad you decided to read this letter.
 Thanks for making that decision and for taking the time out of your schedule to allow me to express a few of my thoughts.
 Also, thanks to TxDOT management for taking the time out of their busy schedules to meet with me, and many of my colleagues, over the past several years.
 I am truly humbled to have this opportunity to discuss a few issues of the Texas traffic safety system and to offer my ideas for improvement.

-You may have worked at TxDOT for many years, you may be a new hire, you may be somehow associated with the Texas roadway safety system, or you may simply be a Texas road-user, in any case, we have inherited, through no fault of our own, a massive traffic safety system of many organizations that has a day-to-day, business-as-usual safety model that enables near ten deaths per day (average) on Texas roadways.
+You may have worked at TxDOT for many years, you may be a new hire, you may be somehow associated with the Texas roadway safety system, or you may simply be a Texas road-user, in any case, we have inherited, through no fault of our own, a massive traffic safety system of many organizations that has a day-to-day, business-as-usual safety model that enables near twelve deaths per day (average) on Texas roadways.
 It is my belief that this statewide organizational structure is flawed.
 I believe the Texas Legislature must be more of a team player in reducing traffic deaths by immediately creating a Texas Traffic Safety Commission (similar to the Washington Traffic Safety Commission).
 I believe TxDOT needs to create a new position for a passionate and motivated Safety Chief along with a whole new Safety Division.
 Although the Texas Legislature and TxDOT are highly involved in traffic safety, the ultimate result of reducing traffic fatalities, and therefore the reduction of suffering Texas families, is not getting done.
 Texas needs to improve all safety efforts on a more aggressive timeline to save lives.
 As the adults in the room, you, me, all TxDOT employees and management, legislators, construction/engineering companies, other safety advocates, or public safety officers, we all owe our next generation better.
 We owe Texans a non-deadly roadway system immediately.